 - Install an Air Source Heat Pump (electric*, oil, propane or wood heating): Air-source heat pumps draw heat from the outside air during the heating season and reject heat outside during the summer cooling season, saving energy and money.

 *Bonus incentives of up to $4,000 are available for installing an Air Source Heat Pump in electrically heated homes.

-Step 4: Post-Retrofit Energy Audit
+Step 4: Post-Retrofit Energy Assessment

-By getting a post-retrofit energy audit, you'll be able to compare your new and improved energy rating against the energy rating your home was given prior to making retrofits.
+By getting a post-retrofit energy assessment, you'll be able to compare your new and improved energy rating against the energy rating your home was given prior to making retrofits.
 It'll be proof positive that your energy efficiency upgrades have made a difference

 You can receive $1,600 for achieving a minimum of 15% in fuel savings (natural gas, electric, oil, propane or wood)*** as per post energy audit.